rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-20: Adding a new failing test for the case insensitive function we’re about to add

 Note that we’ve edited the old test’s `contents` too.
-We've added a new line with the text “Duct tape”, with a capital D, that shouldn’t match the query “duct” when we’re searching in a case sensitive manner.
+We’ve added a new line with the text “Duct tape”, with a capital D, that shouldn’t match the query “duct” when we’re searching in a case sensitive manner.
 Changing the old test in this way helps ensure that we don’t accidentally break the case sensitive